codescalersinternships/salah-flist/README.md

 The flist file format is a general purpose format to store metadata about a (posix) filesystem.
 It's main goal is keeping a small file with enough information to make a complete filesystem available without the data payload itself, in an efficient way.

-Flist is an app that provides the ability to run an application in a loosely isolated environment called a container.
+`Flist` is an app that provides the ability to run an application in a loosely isolated environment called a container.

+## Design

+Flist uses a client-server architecture.
+The Flist client talks to the Flist daemon, which does the heavy lifting of building, running, and handling your Flist containers.
+The Docker client and daemon communicate over UNIX sockets.

 ## How to use flist?